-The accompanying financial statements of the Freshwater Fish Marketing Corporation and all information in this annual report are the responsibility of the Corporation's management.
+The Accompanying financial statements for the Freshwater Fish Marketing Corporation and all information in this report are the responsibility of the Corporation's management.

-Management is responsible for preparation of the financial statements in accordance with International Financial Reporting Standards as issued by the International Accounting Standards Board using the best estimates and judgments of management, where appropriate.
-The financial statements include certain amounts, such as the allowance for impairment loss, the provision to reduce slow moving or unsellable finished fish inventories to their estimated net realizable value, the derivative financial instruments measured at fair value and the estimated useful lives of plant and equipment, that are necessarily based on management's best estimates and judgment.
-The integrity and objectivity of the data in these financial statements are management's responsibility.
+Management is responsible for the preparation of the financial statements is accordance with the International Financial Reporting Standards as issued by the International Accounting Standards Board using the best estimates and judgements of management, where appropriate.
+The financial statements include certain amounts, such as the allowance for impairment loss, the provision to reduce slow moving or unsellable finished fish inventories to their estimated net realizable value, the derivative financial instruments measured at fair value and the estimated useful lives of plant and equipment, that are necessarily based on managements responsibility.
 Financial information presented elsewhere in the annual report is consistent with that contained in the financial statements.

-In discharging its responsibility for the integrity and fairness of the financial statements, management maintains financial and management control systems and practices designed to provide reasonable assurance that transactions are authorized, assets are safeguarded, and proper records are maintained and that transactions of the Corporation are in accordance with Part X of the Financial Administration Act (FAA) and regulations, the Freshwater Fish Marketing Act and regulations, the by-laws of the Corporation and the directive (P.C.
+In discharging its responsibility for the integrity and fairness of the financial statements, management maintains financial and management control system and practices designed to provide reasonable assurance that transactions are authorized, assets are safeguarded, and proper records are maintained and that transactions of the Corporation are in accordance with Part X of the Financial Administration Act (FAA) and regulations, the Freshwater Fish Marketing Act and regulations, the by-laws of the corporation and the directive (P.C.
 2015-1108) issued pursuant to section 89 of the FAA.

 The Board of Directors is responsible for ensuring that management fulfills its responsibilities for financial reporting and internal control.
-The Board exercises its responsibilities through the Audit and Risk Committee.
-The Committee meets with management and the independent external auditor to discuss auditing, internal controls and other relevant financial matters.
-The Audit and Risk Committee meets to review the financial statements with the external auditors and submits its reports to the Board of Directors.
+The board exercises its responsibilities through the Audit and Risk Committee.
+The Committee meets with management and the independent external auditor to discuss auditing, internal controls, and other relevant financial matters.
+The Audit and Risk Committee meets to review the financial statements with the external auditors and submits its reports to the board of Directors.
 The Board of Directors reviews and approves the financial statements.

-The Corporation's independent external auditor, the Auditor General of Canada, audits the financial statements of the Corporation in accordance with Canadian Auditing Standards and expresses her opinion on the financial statements to the Minister responsible for the Freshwater Fish Marketing Corporation.
+The Corporation's independent external auditor, the Auditor General of Canada, audits the financial statements of the Corporation in accordance with Canadian Auditing Standards and expresses their opinion on the financial statements to the Minister responsible for the Freshwater Fish Marketing Corporation.